7th Street/Metro Center station: History

 7th Street/Metro Center was constructed by the Southern California Rapid Transit District, which later became part of today's LA Metro, as part of the first 4.5 mi minimum operating segment (MOS-1) of the Metro Rail subway (now B Line).
 Ground was broken for the project on September 29, 1986.

 The upper level of this station, used by light rail trains, opened on February 15, 1991, nearly two years before the rest of the MOS-1 subway stations.
 However, the opening was several months after the rest of the Blue Line's (now A Line) stations.
 The lower level subway platform opened with the rest of the MOS-1 segment stations on January 30, 1993.

 As part of the Expo Line project (now the E Line), Metro invested nearly $2 million in station enhancements, completed shortly before service began to La Cienega/Jefferson station in April 2012.
 Improvements included a new dispatch booth and upgraded signage.

 The station initially served as the northern terminus of the A Line and the eastern terminus of the E Line.
 Both lines were extended beyond the station on June 16, 2023, with the completion of the Regional Connector Transit Project.

+In 2023, Metro presented station renovation renderings to update lighting, signage, and faregates.
+By April 2025, taller faregates have been installed at the station.